-The weather can still be relatively warm during March.
+The weather can still be relatively warm and balmy during March.
 Day length decreases and growth starts to slow down.
-It’s important to be patient and wait until temperatures start to drop, especially during the night time.
-Once this happens it’s time to consider planting the first autumn and winter plants and flowers.
-This is the beginning of the all important autumn planting season, but needs to be used for preparation and planning rather than the actual doing.
+It’s important to be patient and wait until temperatures start to drop, especially during the night time, before even considering planting the first autumn and winter vegetables and flowers.
+March is the beginning of the all-important autumn planting season, but needs to be used for preparation and planning rather than the actual doing.
 The work load carried out in the autumn defines the garden for the rest of the year, including the next spring.

-- Important month for planting flower seeds of many well known winter and spring flowers.
-Sweetpeas, African daisies, Bokbaaivygies, Virginian stocks are some of the most important.
+- March is an important month for sowing flower seeds of many well-known winter and spring flowers.
+Alyssum, sweet peas, African daisies, Bokbaaivygies and Virginian stocks are some of the most important.
 All of these seeds are sown in situ, directly into the garden, rather than in seed trays.

-- Most summer flowers will be over and need to be pulled out and added to the compost heap.
+- Most summer flowering annuals will go over and need to be pulled out and added to the compost heap.

 - Prepare the soil for planting winter and spring annuals as soon as temperatures cool down.
 Dig in compost and superphosphate or bone meal at the recommended application rates.